gatsbyjs/gatsby/packages/gatsby-plugin-twitter/README.md

 Loads the Twitter JavaScript for embedding tweets, timelines, share and follow buttons.
 Lets you add tweets to markdown and in other places.

-Note: when copying the embed code, just copy the blockquote section and not the script.
+Note: when copying the embedded code, just copy the blockquote section and not the script.

 ## Install